adriandelr/docs/md/README.md

 Welcome to the Front-End Docs!

-Here, you’ll find helpful sections for beginners, providing clear and easy-to-follow sessions to help you get started with the development.
+Here, you’ll find essential and helpful sections for beginners, providing clear and easy-to-follow sessions to help you get started with the development.

 ## Preparation